r09491/solar_prophet/README.md

 ![alt text](images/Balkon_KW_Solakon_SK-011113_240119_bright.png)

 However we have very bad weather.
 Almost foggy!
-To be specified with an efficiency of 10%
+To be specified with an efficiency of 10%.
+The battery is not charged.
+There is very little power available for the house.

 ```
 ~/solar_prophet/scripts $ . balkonkraftwerk_solix.sh